papyros/papyros.github.io/source/faq/index.markdown

 That does not mean that we will be charging for our work.

 Instead, once we have more work to show, we will be accepting direct donations and donations via bug bounties to pay developers for their time and work.
-Even open-source developers need to eat and support a family, just as everyone else :) We may also use crowdfunding to cover the costs of new major features.
+We may also use crowdfunding to cover the costs of major new features.

 ### Why don't you use a bottom bar, like Windows or Chrome OS?